-As long as she can remember, Malin has suffered from heartburn and acidic reflux (LPR).
-She also suffered from a constant lump in the throat and has had difficulties in swallowing solids.
+As long as she can remember, Malin has suffered from heartburn and acid reflux (LPR).
+She also suffered from a constant lump in the throat and has had difficulties swallowing food, and even medications.

 At the age of 28, the problem began to become successively worse until it was acute.
 As well as the chronic sensation of a lump in the throat and frothy saliva, there came a dead-end one evening when Marlene tried to swallow.

 – I panicked.
 The food stuck in my throat and I was forced to visit the A&E at the local hospital.

 Her visit to the emergency ward ended in her being prescribed a decongestant medicine to thin her phlegm, which had no effect at all.

 At the hospital, the doctor shone a light in her throat and saw that it was very phlegmy, but otherwise nothing was strange.
 The doctor prescribed a decongestant medicine.

 – One wants to trust the healthcare professionals, so I started to take the medicine.

 The doctor wasn’t able to explain what I was suffering from

 It turned out that Malin had to visit the acute ward again, a couple of weeks later.
 From there she was referred to several specialist doctors who carried out a range of different examinations, but none could explain what she was suffering from.

 I had to understand that they couldn’t treat me for something they couldn’t see.